davidfunnell/trax/README.md

     vin              <- CharField(max_length=17, unique=True)
     import_href      <- CharField(max_length=100, unique=True, null=True)

-AutomobileVO is a value object that is storig polling data from the Inventory API.
+AutomobileVO is a value object that is storing polling data from the Inventory API.
 We are polling this data to keep all one-to-many relationship data within the microservice that is using it.
 We poll this data from the endpoint "http://inventory-api:8000/api/automobiles/" at a frequency of 60 seconds within the docker containers.